Virtual Reality: The teaching Method of the 21st Century

 VR at the MRE

-In the course of the fellowship the Institute of Mineral Resources Engineering (MRE) will find new and innovative ways to impart teaching content by using VR.
+In the course of the fellowship, the Institute of Mineral Resources Engineering (MRE) has developed and implemented innovative ways to impart teaching content by using VR.
 In VR it is possible to deeply immerse into a virtual world.
-That will allow students to have access to diverse situations and environments and will promote comprehensive and creative experimentation.
+This allows students to access diverse situations and environments and promotes comprehensive and creative experimentation.
 It is also an important element in innovative teaching, especially in engineering sciences.
-The developed VR scenarios will be used in small-group exercises in a mining engineering lecture.
-Besides the implementation in the education of mining engineering students, it is obvious and desirable to involve other courses at RWTH Aachen University and beyond.
+The developed VR scenarios is used in small-group exercises in a relevant mining engineering lecture.
+Beside the implementation into the education of mining engineering students, it is obvious and desirable to involve other courses at RWTH Aachen University and beyond.